bluerobotics/bluerobotics.github.io/thrusters/index.md

 # Care and Maintenance

-The T100 Thruster does not require much maintenence.
+The T100 Thruster does not require much maintenance.

 ## Normal Care